Protein purification: Immunoaffinity chromatography

 Immunoaffinity chromatography uses the specific binding of an antibody-antigen to selectively purify the target protein.
 The procedure involves immobilizing a protein to a solid substrate (e.g. a porous bead or a membrane), which then selectively binds the target, while everything else flows through.
 The target protein can be eluted by changing the pH or the salinity.
-The immobilized ligand can be an antibody (such as Immunoglobulin G) or it can be a protein (such as Protein A).
+The immobilized ligand can be an antibody (such as immunoglobulin G) or it can be a protein (such as protein A).
 Because this method does not involve engineering in a tag, it can be used for proteins from natural sources.

 HPLC

-High performance liquid chromatography or high pressure liquid chromatography is a form of chromatography applying high pressure to drive the solutes through the column faster.
+High-performance liquid chromatography or high-pressure liquid chromatography is a form of chromatography applying high pressure to drive the solutes through the column faster.
 This means that the diffusion is limited and the resolution is improved.
 The most common form is "reversed phase" HPLC, where the column material is hydrophobic.
 The proteins are eluted by a gradient of increasing amounts of an organic solvent, such as acetonitrile.
 The proteins elute according to their hydrophobicity.
 After purification by HPLC the protein is in a solution that only contains volatile compounds, and can easily be lyophilized.
 HPLC purification frequently results in denaturation of the purified proteins and is thus not applicable to proteins that do not spontaneously refold.

 Purification of a tagged protein

 Another way to tag proteins is to engineer an antigen peptide tag onto the protein, and then purify the protein on a column or by incubating with a loose resin that is coated with an immobilized antibody.
 This particular procedure is known as immunoprecipitation.
-Immunoprecipitation is quite capable of generating an extremely specific interaction which usually results in binding only the desired protein.
+Immunoprecipitation is capable of generating an extremely specific interaction which usually results in binding only the desired protein.
 The purified tagged proteins can then easily be separated from the other proteins in solution and later eluted back into clean solution.

 When the tags are not needed anymore, they can be cleaved off by a protease.
 This often involves engineering a protease cleavage site between the tag and the protein.

-Note, that self-cleaving tag eliminates a need of using proteases to separate tag from target protein of interest during purification process (e.g. iCapTag™).
-The main component of the tag is an intein, which cleaves off simply after pH change.
+Self-cleaving tags eliminate the need for proteases to separate tag from target protein of interest during purification process (e.g. iCapTag™).
+The main component of the tag is an intein, which cleaves off simply after a pH change.
 Tagless and pure target protein is then released into the elution buffer.

+Emerging methods in synthetic biology explore chromatography-free alternatives by harnessing liquid-liquid phase separation to create synthetic organelles within bacterial cells, such as E. coli.
+These approaches use phase-separated RNA structures to compartmentalize proteins, enabling in-cell organization, self-cleavage via inteins, and direct release of tag-free proteins, which leads to enhanced efficiency in recombinant protein workflows.